 I thought this was a great example and topical inasmuch as raw milk is still an issue because gourmands prize it over pasteurized milk (leading to occasional illnesses or deaths and subsequent legal/political maneuvering to ban/preserve access to raw milk), and I was curious about the details of how Student computed that the surprisingly low number of 100 twins (50 pairs) would suffice.
 So I looked for Student’s original paper.

 Student begins by summarizing the Lanarkshire experiment in a little more detail:

-Unfortunately, while ambitious, the randomization was heavily compromised:
+Unfortunately, while ambitious, the randomization was heavily compromised (discussed further in 1996):

 Having performed the post-mortem on the Lanarkshire Milk Experiment, Student then proposes improvements to the design, culminating in the most radical (pg405):

 (2) If it be agreed that milk is an advantageous addition to children’s diet—and I doubt whether any one will combat that view—and that the difference between raw and pasteurized milk is the matter to be investigated, it would be possible to obtain much greater certainty at an expenditure of perhaps 1–2% of the money [This is a serious consideration: the Lanarkshire experiment cost about £7500.
 [Which is ~£374,800 in 2016 pounds sterling or ~$541100.]] and less than 5% of the trouble.